 - Wash your Senegalese twist with shampoo every 4 to 5 days to keep it clean

-- Apply edge protection (not too much to prevent the hair from breaking) and leave in condition to seal in moisture
+- Apply edge protection (not too much to prevent the hair from breaking) and leave in conditioner to seal in moisture

 - Don’t pack your hair in a tight styling, keep it loose but secure.